YamanAlJ/Nautilus/README.md

 In Development
  - Refactoring Nautilus into a modular, script- and CLI-based pipeline (removing dependency on Jupyter notebooks)
- - Feature attribution using pmVAE to further narrow to a handful of top-ranked genes
+ - Feature attribution using sparse autoencoders and SHAP to further narrow to a handful of top-ranked genes
  - Function prediction of top candidates to identify plausible enzymatic roles
  - Multimodal integration of genomic data alongside expression data
  - File manegemnt improvements